 - The Management Fees.
 When compared side-by-side with other robo-advisors that are operating within the same space, the Premium plan offered by FutureAdvisor comes with an annual management fee of 0.50%.
 Not to mention, this is on top of the investment expenses that may be charged by Fidelity and TD Ameritrade.
 They have noted that, where possible, they prioritize the use of funds that are commission-free.

 - The Account Minimum.
 If you want to use the Premium service at FutureAdvisor, you need to have a minimum of $10,000.
 Compared to others who offer this service, this is a relatively high amount.
-Although to be fair, we must note that there are a lot of others out there who have a higher account minimum such as Vanguard Personal Advisor and Personal Capital ($50,000 and $100,000, respectively).
+Although to be fair, I must note that there are a lot of others out there who have a higher account minimum such as Vanguard Personal Advisor and Personal Capital ($50,000 and $100,000, respectively).

 - Upper Age Limits.
 The FutureAdvisor service will help you up to the point of retirement, but not after.
 New premium clients are not accepted over the age of 68 years.
 The company states that this is because their allocations focus on return on investment as opposed to generating income.

 - Other Accounts.
 If you hold accounts outside of TD Ameritrade or Fidelity, then you’ll be a little inconvenienced here.
 This is because their focus has been on making it easy for clients of these two particular brokers to use the service.
 FutureAdvisor will help you move any accounts or assets you might have, though, if needed.

 The range of free services offered by FutureAdvisor is plentiful, and we must applaud them for this.
 The management of the 529 college plan along with the in-depth analysis and portfolio recommendations make this a great service to use, irrespective of whether you choose to move your assets to them under their Premium service.